benmaia/42_Born2beRoot/README.md

 To learn more in deep the theory behind the project check my guide <a href="https://github.com/benmaia/42_B2bR/tree/master/Born2beRoot#Set%20the%20basic%20up" target="_blank">here</a>.

-For the evaluation you will need to change the crontab from 10mins to 1, and it's a bit different from the guide, you will have to
+For the evaluation you will need to change the crontab from 10mins to 1, and it's a bit different from the guide, you will have to:
 ```bash
 crontab -r
 ```